 '''

 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" ^

---user-data-dir="%USERPROFILE%\chrome-with-proxy"
+--user-data-dir="%USERPROFILE%\chrome-with-proxy" ^

 --proxy-server="socks5://localhost:8157"

 '''

 Now in this Chrome session you can connect to any Cloudera Director accessible host using the private IP address or internal FQDN.
-For example, if you proxy to the Cloudera Director server, you can connect to Cloudera Director as if it were local by putting localhost: 7189 in Chrome's URL bar.
+For example, when you ask the browser to connect to the Cloudera Director server, Cloudera Manager server, or Hue UI server, the browser will actually connect to the proxy server, which takes care of the SSH tunneling.